Analysis | We’ve reached the Tony Bobulinski stage of the campaign

 In other words, the Trump campaign was criticizing the media for not covering something the way it wanted — but the example it used was one in which the way it wanted the incident covered was wrong.

-The account quickly realized its mistake, and tweeted this:
+The account quickly realized its mistake and tweeted this:

 This is what they hope will define the last 12 days of this race.
 This is why Bobulinski is going to the debate.

-Whether the result is any different than “unmasking,” either in disparaging Biden or moving the polls, remains to be seen.
+Whether the result is any different from “unmasking,” either in disparaging Biden or moving the polls, remains to be seen.